-- Repricing of stock options is prohibited. - Stock option grants must be made at not less than 100% of the fair market value on the date of grant. - Stock option reloads are prohibited. - Grants to executive officers, including stock options, must be made subject to one or more performance conditions, thus tying the value of the award to the Company's performance. - The Stock Incentive Plan has a fixed life span with a fixed number of shares authorized.
-It is not an evergreen plan. - No outside director may receive a grant exceeding 15,000 shares in any year. - Dividends on restricted shares that have not vested or have a pending performance condition are accrued and the accrued dividends are subsequently paid only if and when the shares vest and the performance condition is satisfied.
+- Repricing of stock options is prohibited. - Stock option grants must be made at not less than 100% of the fair market value on the date of grant. - Stock option reloads are prohibited. - Grants to executive officers, including stock options, must be made subject to time vesting and may be made subject to one or more performance conditions. - For 2013 and 2014, equity grants to executive officers were subject to three-year cliff vesting and two performance conditions - annual EPS and a modifier based on three-year cumulative total shareholder return relative to an industry GIC index.
+These metrics were different than the metrics used for cash bonuses. - The Stock Incentive Plan has a fixed life span with a fixed number of shares authorized.
+It is not an evergreen plan. - No outside director may receive a grant exceeding 15,000 shares in any year. - No "single trigger" accelerated vesting for executive officers upon a change in control. - Dividends on shares that have not vested or have a pending performance condition are accrued and the accrued dividends are subsequently paid only if and when the shares vest and the performance condition is satisfied. - The Company has a policy, described at the Company's website (www.roberthalf.com), requiring each executive officer to own stock equal to six times his base salary.